- What is Stat-JR?

 Stat-JR is a statistical environment that allows you to explore, analyse, and display data, using in-built functionality (including an algebra system, the eSTAT MCMC engine, and a custom C++ engine) and/or a large range of third-party-authored software with which it can interoperate.

 Stat-JR is implemented in Python.
-Users have a choice of three different Stat-JR interfaces: a chiefly menu-driven interface called TREE, an eBook-reader called DEEP (both run via a browser), and a command-line interface called runStatJR.
+Users have a choice of four different Stat-JR interfaces: a chiefly menu-driven interface called TREE, an eBook-reader called DEEP, a workflow editor called LEAF (all run via a browser), and a command-line interface called runStatJR.

 Stat-JR employs a modular system of templates, each of which executes a particular function with users' data.
 Templates can be written by users, thus allowing extension of Stat-JR's functionality, and disseminatination of new statistical methodology and algorithms.